intershop/intershop-pwa/docs/guides/migrations.md

 In addition a mechanism was introduced to trigger such personalized REST calls after loading the PGID if necessary.
 This way of loading personalized data might need to be added to any custom implementations that potentially fetch personalized data.
 To get an idea of the necessary mechanism search for the usage of `useCombinedObservableOnAction` and `personalizationStatusDetermined` in the source code.

-The `shared/formly` folder - containing all custom types, wrappers, etc. - was updated. <br/>
-For a cleaner separation of code artifacts, there are now multiple subfolders declaring their own modules where formly is partly configured.
-The `FormlyModule` brings all these together so you can use it just like before.
-If you made any changes in `shared/formly`, you will have to adapt the corresponding modules. <br/>
-Additionally, we introduced a `formly/field-library` subfolder that contains a `FieldLibrary` service which enables you to define reusable `FormlyFieldConfig`s and access them easily.
-If you have customized anything in `shared/formly-address-forms/configurations/address-form-configuration.ts`, for example the `standardFields` variable, you will have to migrate these changes by defining new `FieldLibraryConfiguration`s.
-The address form configurations now use the new `FieldLibrary` functionality under the hood. <br/>
-For more information, read the new [Field Library](../guides/field-library.md) documentation.

 ## 1.4 to 2.0